ChitikshaAdhikar/reward-tracking-system/README.md

 - **Generic Table:**
   The GenericTable.js component in the utils folder is used to render tables across multiple views (Transactions, MonthlyRewards, TotalRewards) to ensure a consistent and reusable table UI.

+- **Error UI Fallback Component:**
+The  ErrorFallback component is used as a fallback UI within an ErrorBoundary.
+If any runtime errors occur in the component tree for example, in the Home component or its children, the ErrorBoundary catches the error and renders the ErrorFallback component.